donnellyr/Branching/README.md

 ### Gut and Git Branching Cheat Sheet
+Categories of git commands, and practice with branching
 ### Basic commands
 * `git init` - initialize current directory with repo
 * `git add .` -  add all new or changed files in current directory in current directory to git index, staging them for commit